 Step 1 - Careful Measurement

-Measure the width, height, and depth of the drawer opening.
-From the width measurement, subtract ½ an inch from each side (1 inch total) to allow room for drawer slides.
+Measure the width and the height of the drawer opening.
+From the width measurement, subtract ½ an inch from each side (1 inch total) to allow room for both drawer slides.
+This will be the overall (O/A) width measurement of the drawer.
 Read the instructions that come with the drawer slides to see if they require a non-standard clearance.

 Step 2 - Cut the Plywood

+Before starting any cutting, make sure you're wearing appropriate eyewear protection, and unplug the table saw or any other power tool before performing a setup.
 If you have a large sheet of plywood, cut it down to a manageable size before you begin.
-Using a table saw fence, rip the sides to the proper height.
+Using a table saw fence, rip the sides to the O/A drawer depth measurement.
 If you are making multiple drawers, do all the rips at once, as this will prevent the need to constantly change the table saw fences.
-For the drawer backs, cut the height one inch lower than the front and sides.
+For the drawer backs, cut the height one inch less than the O/A depth of the front and sides.

 Step 3 - Cut the Rabbet Joints

-For rabbet joints, cut a ¼-inch deep cut at each end of your drawer sides.
+For rabbet joints, cut a ¼-inch deep cut at each end of your drawer's sides.
+The rabbet cut should be as wide as the plywood's thickness.

 Step 4 - Cut the Groove for the Drawer Bottom